URL resolution

-Internally RESTyard uses the LinkGenerator class to create required URL.
-To know what endpoint a HTO or Action have we need so additional information.
-The RouteAttributes (HttpGetHypermediaObject, HttpDeleteHypermediaAction, etc.) contain the HTO Action class (with an optional parameter type).
-This is why all HTO and Action have an own type and all routes can in general only reply with one (non error) class.
+Internally RESTyard uses the LinkGenerator class to create required URLs.
+To know what endpoint an HTO or Action has, additional information is needed.
+The route attributes (HypermediaObjectEndpoint<THto>, HypermediaActionEndpoint<THto>, etc.) contain the HTO or Action type.
+This is why all HTOs and Actions have their own type and all routes can in general only reply with one (non-error) class.
 RESTyard needs to be able to do a mapping from HTO or Action to an endpoint.

 For debugging or logging routes can still have a unique name.
 If none is given RESTyard will generate one.